Park Board: Mary Cortina

-Mary D. Cortina, an information technology executive and engaged community volunteer has been named an at-large member of the Fairfax County Park Authority Board.
-She was appointed by Fairfax County Board of Supervisors Chairman Sharon Bulova.
+Mary D. Cortina, an information technology executive and engaged community volunteer, was named to the Fairfax County Park Authority Board as an at-large member by Fairfax County Board of Supervisors Chairman Sharon Bulova in 2013.

 Cortina earned a Bachelor of Science in Decision Sciences and Management Information Systems, as well as Marketing from George Mason University.
-She has been an involved volunteer with service on the Chesapeake Bay Preservation Ordinance Exception Review Committee since 2007; the Land Use Task Force Braddock District in 2005 through 2007; the Virginia Railway Express Garage Task Force in 2003 through 2005, as well as the Women in Technology Education Foundation for two years.
+She has been an active volunteer in the Braddock District with service on the Chesapeake Bay Preservation Ordinance Exception Review Committee from 2007-2015 and previously, the Braddock District Land Use Task Force, the Virginia Railway Express Garage Task Force, as well as the Women in

 Cortina, a longtime resident of Fairfax County, resides in Annandale.